Philippe de Vomécourt: Growing pains

 With aristocratic aplomb, the three Vomécourt brothers divided among themselves the responsibilities for resistance to the German occupation.
 Oldest brother Jean, focused on eastern France near his chateau at Pontarlier.
 Philippe worked south of the Loire River in the Sologne region, mostly in Vichy France which was unoccupied by Germany until November 1942.
 Pierre based himself in Paris and worked in northern France.

 The first year of SOE operations in southern France did not go well for SOE.
-The arrest of a dozen SOE agents in October 1941 and the feckless CARTE network of André Girard (in which SOE had placed great hopes) adversely impacted the fledgling SOE resistance networks.
+De Vomécourt recruited Henri Sevenet for the Resistance but the arrest of a dozen SOE agents in October 1941 and the feckless CARTE network of André Girard (in which SOE had placed great hopes) adversely impacted the fledgling SOE resistance networks.
 Vomécourt was of little help in attempting to create order out of confusion.
 He told SOE that he wanted arms and money, and "not more of London's incompetents" parachuted into his region.
 As a sign of his displeasure, he delayed meeting a pair of newly-arrived SOE agents for seventeen days while they slept in ditches.
 To the contrary, the SOE agents believed that Vomécourt was "bluffing' by claiming that he had thousands of men waiting to be armed and trained when in fact he had only a handful.